-This site was launched in London in June 2010, is an online tool that allows people to view and share history through Google Maps and Google Street View technology.
+Here’s a fun new site: Historypin helps flesh out your place research.
+Using his online tool allows people to view and share vintage photos through Google Maps and Google Street View technology.

 The site is produced by We Are What We Do, in partnership with Google.
 The goal is to become the largest user-generated archive of the world’s historical images and stories.